 On November 2, 2017, Girl Scouts in the Heart of Pennsylvania (GSHPA) informed volunteers that it will divest itself of Camp Golden Pond.
 On April 6th, 2018, a group of Girl Scout volunteers met to incorporate “Friends of Golden Pond” as non profit legal entity with the goal of acquiring Camp Golden Pond.
 Camp Golden Pond officially closed its doors as a Girl Scout camp on July 28, 2018.

-As of March 1st, 2019 Camp Golden Pond is now operated by Friends of Golden Pond, a volunteer run, public charity.
+On March 1st, 2019 Camp Golden Pond was reopened as a leased property under the care and operation of Friends of Golden Pond, a volunteer-run public charity.
 Friends of Golden Pond has been granted federal tax-exempt status under IRS section 501c3.
+We are pleased to announce that on April 30, 2021, Friends of Golden Pond has purchased the camp and is committed to preservice this facility for many years to come.

 Our mission is to promote leadership and youth development through safe, affordable camp experiences that will allow both youth and adults to develop courage, confidence, and an appreciation for the outdoors.